betterscientificsoftware/bssw.io/Articles/Blog/2025-02-best-practices-for-mpcicd.md

 compatibility.
 Even if the upstream developers adhere to semantic versioning, it is unlikely that they will backport every new feature to earlier versions.
-Consequently, even pinning dependency versions will not be sufficient if downstream developers want to use the new features, and nightly builds help developers plan for such upgrades.
+Consequently, even pinning dependency versions will not be sufficient if downstream developers want to use the new features and nightly builds help developers plan for such upgrades.

 ### Avoiding code duplication

 *Don't Repeat Yourself*, or the DRY principle, is a cornerstone of software development.
-In fact, our initial foray into MPCI/CD emerged from wanting our CI/CD infrastructure to obey this principle.
+Our initial foray into MPCI/CD emerged from wanting our CI/CD infrastructure to obey this principle.
 In MPCI/CD applying DRY can be a bit of a balancing act.
 This is because CI/CD is boilerplate heavy and the threshold for what constitutes "repeating oneself" can be quite high.
 For example, calling a GitHub action requires specifying: the name of the action, the options for the action, and the secrets for the option.
 Since this information must be specified in a configuration file the number of lines scales with the number of options and secrets.
-In some cases, the action may simply wrap a single command (quintessential examples are actions which install dependencies), and factoring out the command may actually require more lines of code in the pipeline file than it replaces!
+In some cases, the action may simply wrap a single command (quintessential examples are actions that install dependencies), and factoring out the command may require more lines of code in the pipeline file than it replaces!

-When DRY is used to factor out a large block of duplicated code, the benefits are obvious: easier to read code and a single source of truth for the code block across all pipelines.
+When DRY is used to factor out a large block of duplicated code, the benefits are obvious: easier-to-read code and a single source of truth for the code block across all pipelines.
 For smaller units of duplicated code, DRY still leads to a single source of truth, but it can become an obfuscation when the reader has to find a small snippet of code elsewhere and interpret it.
-Thus, when to apply DRY is a judgement call for the developer.
+Thus, when to apply DRY is a judgment call for the developer.
 Generally speaking, we recommend factoring out duplicate code, regardless of size, if:

 - The block of code contains details likely to be used by another pipeline, e.g., lists of dependencies, dependency versions, or deployment endpoints.
 - The block of code is time-consuming to execute.
 For example, installing dependencies may be a succinct call, but may require a lot of run time.
 If the call is factored out it becomes easier to cache the results to reduce time.
 - The code block generates an artifact that will persist after the CI/CD pipeline is run.
 Similar to caching, managing artifacts is easier if their generation is factored out.

 The exact mechanism for factoring out CI/CD pipeline components will vary among CI/CD systems.
 As a baseline, most systems allow you to call external